Rethinking RL Evaluation: Can Benchmarks Truly Reveal Failures of RL Methods?: INTRODUCTION

 \section{INTRODUCTION}

-Reinforcement Learning (RL) has emerged as a powerful paradigm for post-training Large Language Models (LLMs), significantly enhancing their capabilities on complex, multi-step reasoning tasks \citep{ouyang2022training}.
-Methods based on Reinforcement Learning from Human Feedback (RLHF) and Direct Preference Optimization (DPO)~\citep{rafailov2023direct} have become standard practice for aligning LLMs.
-These paradigms are often powered by foundational algorithms like Proximal Policy Optimization (PPO)~\citep{schulman2017proximal}, with state-of-the-art variants such as Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmath} pushing models to achieve remarkable performance on benchmarks like GSM8K~\citep{cobbe2021gsm8k} and MATH~\citep{hendryckstest2021}.
-These successes, often marked by state-of-the-art results (\citealp{lewkowycz2022solving}; \citealp{lightman2023let}), are widely interpreted as a significant leap forward, suggesting that RL-based alignment is a key pathway toward developing more general and robust machine reasoning systems.
+Reinforcement Learning (RL) has emerged as a powerful paradigm for post-training Large Language Models (LLMs), significantly enhancing their capabilities on complex, multi-step reasoning tasks \citep{10.5555/3600270.3602281}.
+Methods based on Reinforcement Learning from Human Feedback (RLHF) and Direct Preference Optimization (DPO)~\citep{rafailov_direct_2023} have become standard practice for aligning LLMs.
+These paradigms are often powered by foundational algorithms like Proximal Policy Optimization (PPO)~\citep{schulman2017proximal}, with state-of-the-art variants such as Group Relative Policy Optimization (GRPO)~\citep{shao_deepseekmath_2024} pushing models to achieve remarkable performance on benchmarks like GSM8K~\citep{cobbe2021gsm8k} and MATH~\citep{hendrycks_measuring_2021}.
+These successes, marked by state-of-the-art results (\citealp{NEURIPS2022_18abbeef}; \citealp{lightman2023let}),

-Despite impressive reported gains, a key question is whether current benchmarks still meaningfully assess generalization.
-Our findings suggest that the traditional assumption underlying benchmark design, that a model’s ability to perform well on unseen test examples is sufficient to measure generalization, no longer holds for RL.
-We find that RL-based reasoning models trained on the training split achieve nearly the same performance as those trained directly on the test split, indicating that “unseen-ness” alone is no longer the challenging or discriminative criterion.
-This calls for the rethinking of evaluation: rather than relying solely on disjoint train/test splits, future benchmarks must incorporate settings that remain sensitive to deeper forms of generalization and can reveal weaknesses that simple data separation fails to expose.

-To systematically investigate this phenomenon, we introduce a multi-faceted empirical framework designed not merely to measure performance, but to deconstruct it.
-We first propose a novel metric, Oracle Performance Gap (OPG), to provide a quantitative measure of the vanishing generalization gap observed in RL agents.
-Building on this, we subject RL-tuned models to a suite of rigorous stress tests to probe the fragility of their learned skills: Complexity Test to assess performance across varying complexity; Distribution Test to measure brittleness against out-of-distribution data; and Counterfactual Robustness Test that creates a direct conflict between memorized patterns and deductive reasoning.
-Our findings remain consistent across

-multiple RL algorithms and model scales, highlighting the pervasiveness of this issue.
-Overall, our contributions are: \begin{itemize}[leftmargin=*, topsep=3pt, itemsep=2pt] \item[\ding{68}] \textbf{Illusion of Capability.} We provide quantitative evidence that high scores on prevailing benchmarks may not be reliable indicators of true capability.
-We demonstrate that their structural limitations—evidenced by a vanishing generalization gap and failures in stress tests (e.g., OOD, counterfactual)—may reward brittle, non-generalizable behaviors, thus calling into question their reliability as measures of true reasoning.